Dev "D.P." Jannerson, Author of YA & More

 Charity Starts at Home

-Young Adult Suspense, 90k words
+Young Adult Suspense, 79k words

-Famous Psychic Mediums, mvnicx, Halloween Found, Sugar Medical, Urban General Store, Raveyard, Stephen Hassler, and IFTTT.
+Images courtesy of Famous Psychic Mediums, mvnicx, Halloween Found, Sugar Medical, Urban General Store, Raveyard, Stephen Hassler, and IFTTT.

 Further: A Novella and Stories

-Short literary fiction, 47k words
+Short Fiction, 47k words

 In the titular novella, eighteen-year-old runaway Chloe Grey has a new career (waiting tables), a new love (who also happens to be her landlord), and even a new name (which is the same as her estranged sister's, but only because it sounds cool).
 Still, she is plagued by memories of her violent mother and a growing sense of unease with her living arrangement.
 When she runs into someone from her old life, everything starts to unravel.